eonil/SQLite3/ISSUES.md

 Replace them to exception-pattern.
 For example, wrong use of API should be an exception, because it cannot be recoverable.

+Fixed.
+All meaningless error-patterns are removed.
+API is not compatible to legacy anymore.

 2012/12/21, Eonil; Should I make `EESQLiteStatement` to retain `EESQLiteDatabase` object?